Souleymane Anne

-Souleymane Anne (born 5 December 1997) is a footballer who plays as a forward.
+Souleymane Anne (born 5 December 1997) is a footballer who plays as a forward for club Fleury 91.
 Born in France, he plays for the Mauritania national team.

 Club career

 Anne began his early footballing career in the lower tiers of France, and was a prolific goalscorer at SMOC, Saran, Angoulême, and finally Aurillac Arpajon.

 On 25 July 2023, Anne signed a two-year contract with Deinze.

 International career

 Born in France, Anne is of Mauritanian descent.
 Anne made his professional debut for the Mauritania national football team in a friendly 3-1 loss to Ghana on 26 March 2019.